Gloss (annotation): In philology

 Glosses are of some importance in philology, especially if one language—usually, the language of the author of the gloss—has left few texts of its own.
 The Reichenau Glosses, for example, gloss the Latin Vulgate Bible in an early form of one of the Romance languages, and as such give insight into late Vulgar Latin at a time when that language was not often written down.
 A series of glosses in the Old English language to Latin Bibles give us a running translation of Biblical texts in that language; see Old English Bible translations.
 Glosses of Christian religious texts are also important for our knowledge of Old Irish.
 Glosses frequently shed valuable light on the vocabulary of otherwise little attested languages; they are less reliable for syntax, because many times the glosses follow the word order of the original text, and translate its idioms literally.

 In linguistics

-In linguistics, a simple gloss in running text may be marked by quotation marks and follow the transcription of a foreign word.
+In linguistics, a simple gloss in running text may be marked by quotation marks and follow the transcription of a foreign word to serve as a translation.
 Single quotes are a widely used convention.
 For example: